sftpgo/docs/docs/eventmanager.md

 - `Command execution`.
 You can launch custom commands passing parameters via environment variables.
 Placeholders are supported for environment variable values.
 - `Email notification`.
 Placeholders are supported in subject and body.
 The email will be sent as plain text.
 For this action to work you have to configure an SMTP server in the SFTPGo configuration file.
 - `Backup`.
 A backup will be saved in the configured backup directory.
 The backup will contain the week day and the hour in the file name.
+- `Rotate log file`.
+If file logging is enabled, the log file will be rotated regardless of its size.
 - `User quota reset`.
 The quota used by users will be updated based on current usage.
 - `Folder quota reset`.
 The quota used by virtual folders will be updated based on current usage.
 - `Transfer quota reset`.
 The transfer quota values will be reset to `0`.